chrisnoonan98675/site/xl-release/how-to/remote-script-plugin.markdown

 * **Remote Script: Windows (SSH)**: Execute a shell script on a Microsoft Windows host via SFTP
 * **Remote Script: z/OS**: Execute a shell script on z/OS

+In the [release flow editor](/xl-release/how-to/using-the-release-flow-editor.html), Remote Script tasks have a blue border.

 ## Features

 * Execute shell scripts on Unix, z/OS, or Microsoft Windows (via Cygwin or WinSSHD) hosts
 * Execute batch scripts on Microsoft Windows hosts.
 Note: All scripts will be interpreted as batch files; PowerShell is currently not supported.

 ## Common properties